SuperOfficeDocs/superoffice-docs/docs/en/dashboard/learn/add-tile.md

 ---
 uid: help-en-dashboard-tile-add
 title: Add tile/edit layout in dashboard
-description: If you don't find the tile you need among the set of pre-defined tiles in SuperOffice Dashboard, you can always create your own.
-In this how-to guide, you’ll learn how to create a dashboard tile.
+description: In this how-to guide, you will learn how to create a dashboard tile.
 author: SuperOffice RnD
 so.date: 02.14.2023
 keywords: dashboard